Aerial view of the Grace Bay region on the island of Providenciales

 Grace Bay Road, Providenciales.

-For many of the central Grace Bay resorts, it is a viable option to walk to some restaurants, shops, and plazas.
-It’s important to keep in mind that the sun and heat in the Turks and Caicos are often intense, so it may not be pleasant to attempt the longer distances.
+It's a viable option to walk to some restaurants, shops, and plazas from many of the central Grace Bay resorts.
+Keep in mind that the sun and heat in Turks and Caicos are often intense, so it can be unpleasant to attempt longer distances (15-minute walk or more).
 Most roads in Grace Bay have concrete pedestrian sidewalks.

-The central Grace Bay ‘strip’ is considered to be the span from about Le Vele Plaza and the Saltmills Plaza to about the Ports of Call area.
-Inside this zone are the Regent Village, Grace Bay Plaza, Caicos Café Plaza, many restaurants, and the small Graceway Gourmet grocery store.
+The central Grace Bay ‘strip’ is considered to span roughly from Le Vele Plaza to One Season Plaza.
+Inside this zone are the Regent Village, Grace Bay Plaza, Caicos Café Plaza, many restaurants, and the Graceway Gourmet grocery store.

 Car Rentals

-We typically advise that all guests rent a car or jeep for the duration of their stay, as it’ll allow the freedom to visit our many beautiful beaches, attractions, and restaurants, as well as save on costly airport transfers.
+All guests should consider renting a car or jeep for the duration of their stay.
+This allows you the freedom to visit the many beautiful beaches, attractions, and restaurants, as well as save on costly airport transfers.

-Grace Bay Car Rentals and Avis have car rental locations in central Grace Bay.
+Grace Bay Car Rentals has a car rental location in central Grace Bay.

-Parking in Grace Bay is free and readily available.
-Before driving in the Turks and Caicos, we highly advise learning about our roads, driving practices, and roundabouts.
+Parking in Grace Bay is free and typically readily available.
+Read Driving in the Turks and Caicos Islands for important safety and road information.

 Cycling

-Cycling is a popular way to get around Grace Bay, and many resorts and hotels have bikes for the use of their guests.
-Bicycles can also be rented from one of several shops in the area.
+Cycling is a popular way to get around Grace Bay.
+Many resorts and hotels have bikes for guests to use.
+Bicycles and e-bikes can also be rented from a few locations in the area.

 There are no dedicated bicycle paths, so we generally recommend riding on the sidewalks if there are no pedestrians present, as drivers typically exceed the (in most areas 20 mph or 32 km/h) speed limit.
 Per the UK Highway Code, when on the road, travel with the direction of car traffic.
 Take great care at roundabouts.